Management console overview

 For more information, see Extensions.

-Workspace-specific configurations
+Workspace-level configurations

-The following configurations apply only to the current Workspace.
+The following configurations apply only to the current workspace.

 Description and core actions